neotechmonk/sf2db/README.md

 The program is limited in its ability to establish a relationship between multiple Salesforce objects and transform them into one a single relational table.
 ## Installation

-Clone the repo ensure  all files & sub-folders in `config` and `src` are present
+Clone the repo ensure and all files & sub-folders in `config` and `src` are present

 All configuration files in `config` folder must be setup prior to running the program.
 Refer to [Examples section](#examples) for the purpose of these configuration files

 ## Usage
 The program can to be used in part of 3rd party codebase or as a standalone utility in a batch process